dimitrinicolas/lepto/README.md

 * [`lepto-resize`](https://github.com/dimitrinicolas/lepto-resize) To resize and create retina alternatives
 * [`lepto-webp`](https://github.com/dimitrinicolas/lepto-webp) To create .webp alternatives
-* [`lepto-vibrant-color`](https://github.com/dimitrinicolas/lepto-vibrant-color) To collect the vibrant colors from your images using `node-vibrant` and save them inside your data json file
+* [`lepto-vibrant-color`](https://github.com/dimitrinicolas/lepto-vibrant-color) To collect the vibrant colors from your images using `node-vibrant` and save them inside your data json file.
+So you can set a **placeholder background color to your images** while they are loading.

 ## Config